 keep the session alive, Pyrogram won’t ask you again to enter your phone number.

-*.session files are personal and must be kept secret.
+*.session file is personal and must be kept secret.

 The code above does nothing except asking for credentials and keeping the client online, hit CTRL+C now to stop your application and keep reading.

 Bots are a special kind of users that are authorized via their tokens (instead of phone numbers), which are created by the Bot Father.
 Bot tokens replace the users’ phone numbers only — you still need to configure a Telegram API key with Pyrogram, even when using bots.